-To approve, by way of a non-binding advisory vote, as required by the King Code of Governance Principles ("King IV"), Principle 18, the group's remuneration policy, as set out in the Integrated Report on pages 33 to 35.
+To approve, by way of a non-binding advisory vote, as required by the King Code on Corporate GovernanceTM for South Africa, 2016 ("King IV"), Principle 18, the group's remuneration policy, as set out in the Integrated Report on pages 33 to 37.

 This resolution is of an advisory nature only and failure to pass this resolution will not have any legal consequences relating to existing arrangements.
-However, the Board will take the outcome of the vote into consideration when considering the company's Remuneration Policy.
+However, the Board will take the outcome of the vote into consideration when considering the company's remuneration policy.